 Most people consider engineering to be the best career option after graduation.
 If you are passionate about problem-solving and working with innovative tools, the discipline can offer promising job roles.

-There are various reasons an engineering career scope can be rewarding.
+There are various reasons an engineering career scope can be rewarding:

 - Engineering is a highly respected profession.
 Individuals choosing such career options have a significant impact on their respective industries.